Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: Results

+We are now ready to consider $L_n^t$, the length of the genealogy as a function of the forward time $t$ where we start looking back, as defined in \eqref{Ln_in_path-integral}; and we understand it as the process $(L_n^t)_{t \geq 0}$ coupled across all times via the graphical representation, as illustrated in Figure~\ref{fig:Lnt_ver2}.
+The same applies, of course, to the $(\Lambda^{t}_{[n]}(\tau))_{\tau \geq 0}$.
+We clearly have

 As before, the set $[n]$ is representative of any sample of size $n$ due to exchangeability.
-Let us also note that the $T^t$ are all identically distributed in the same way as $T$ of \eqref{ET}, but they are, in general, not independent; and likewise for $L_n^t$ and $\Lambda_{[n]}^t$.
-All this leads us to the concept of \emph{evolving genealogies}, as previously studied in the context of the neutral coalescent process (that is, without selection) by \cite{PfaffelhuberWakolbinger2011}.
-The time course of $(C_n(t))_{t \geq 0}$ will follow from there via $C_n(t) \sim \textrm{Poi}(\mu L_n^t)$.
+The coupling across times extends to the extinction times $T^t$ of $(\Lambda^{t}_{[N]}(\tau))_{\tau \geq 0}$; the $T^t$ are all identically distributed in the same way as $T$ of \eqref{ET}, but they are, in general, not independent.

-We have extracted the evolving genealogies from a single long simulation run of the forward model in the supercritical case, where we have stored all events (including the information about who died and who learned from whom) and the times at which they happen.
-This way, we obtained the realisations of $(L^t_{N})_{t \geq 0}$ and $(L^t_{1})_{t \geq 0}$ coupled across all times, as shown in Figure \ref{fig:TimeSeriesLNt}.
+All this leads us to the concept of \emph{evolving genealogies}, as previously studied in the context of Kingman's coalescent process (that is, with coalescence, but without branching events) by \cite{PfaffelhuberWakolbinger2006} and \cite{PfaffelhuberWakolbinger2011}.
+In practice, we have extracted the evolving genealogies from a single long simulation run of the forward model, where we have stored all events (including the information about who died and who learned from whom) and the times at which they happen.
+This way, we obtained realisations of $(\Lambda^t_{n})_{t \geq 0}$ and $(L^t_{n})_{t \geq 0}$ coupled across all times.
+We will now discuss them together with the realisations of $(C_{n}(t))_{t \geq 0}$ extracted directly from the forward simulation.